IE-bank-team/ie-bank-infrastructure/modules/compute/virtual-machine-scale-set/README.md

 - Type: object
 - Default: `{}`

-### Parameter: `zunoBalance`
+### Parameter: `zoneBalance`

-Whether to force strictly even Virtual Machine distribution cross x-zunos in case there is zuno outage.
+Whether to force strictly even Virtual Machine distribution cross x-zones in case there is zone outage.

 - Required: No
 - Type: bool